 I won’t apologize for my small, gravity-loving breasts.
 I have happily given up looking for the right swimsuit to accentuate my best feature (my elbows).
+But my body image is not dependent on your arbitrary standards.

 Forgive me (or don’t) if you think I’m too old for my bikini.
 I got it on sale at Target and I don’t care what you think.
 My legs may dimple, but they cannonball into the pool and run in the sand.
 My ankles have varicose veins, but the blood coursing through them is healthy.
 Sure, I’ve frowned while “scooping” my breasts into a bathing suit top.
 But those two little things nourished all three of my babies – a privilege I don’t take for granted.